Veena Malik files complaint at FIA’s cybercrime wing over audio leak

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistani actress Veena Malik has said she has filed a complaint with the Federal Investigation Agency (FIA) against a social media campaign that was tarnishing her reputation.
+ISLAMABAD: Pakistani actress Veena Malik has said she had filed a complaint with the Federal Investigation Agency (FIA) against a social media campaign that was tarnishing her reputation.

 The revelation from the actress came a few days after an audio clip started doing the rounds on the internet in which the actress allegedly threatens her former husband Asad Khattak, Geo News reported.